-This is indeed very good news for coffee drinkers, especially those with a family history of Parkinson's disease, according to the science site EurekAlert.
+This is indeed great news for coffee drinkers, especially those with a family history of Parkinson's disease, according to the science website EurekAlert.

-According to lead author, Professor Tan Eng King, PhD, senior consultant, Department of Neurology, National Neuroscience Institute of Singapore, caffeine has the potential to combat Parkinson's disease and other neurodegenerative diseases.
+According to the lead author, Professor-Dr. Tan Eng King, Senior Advisor, Department of Neurology, National Neuroscience Institute of Singapore, caffeine has the potential to combat Parkinson's disease and other neurodegenerative diseases.

-He explains that the reason caffeine does this is because it reduces inflammation in nerve cells in the brain.
+He explained that caffeine is able to do this because it reduces inflammation in nerve cells in the brain.

 What did the study find?